Comparisons / CrewAI vs Mastra

 CrewAI vs Mastra: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-Mastra mastra is a typescript-first framework for building ai agents, from the team behind gatsby.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Mastra is a TypeScript-first framework for building AI agents, from the team behind Gatsby.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers